 So for example.
 Domain name is mydomain.synology.me, and SAN values can be, audio.mydomain.synology.me, video.mydomain.synology.me, calendar.mydomain.synology.me, etc. So basically any service that you want access to, has to be protected with an SSL certificate.

 There are limitations here as to how many characters you can place in the SAN field, so if you have a lot of it, best to use the wild card certificate instead.

 If you want a wild card certificate (that means that you can use any subdomain name before your root domain like *.mydomain.synology.me) then as your domain name parameter just put your root domain name and nothing in the SAN field.
 Like so: mydomain.synology.me.

-Bottom line is that after you get your certificate you can alter what apps and services will use it.
-To make that happen using the configure button to change the values:
+The bottom line is that after you get your certificate you can alter what apps and services will use it.
+To make that happen use the configure button to change the values:

 Located under Control Panel > Security > Firewall after you enable it you will be able to configure various rules on how to set it up.

 Considering there are a lot of options you can set up I will not go into those at the moment.
 The main thing here is to remember that if you have your NAS open to the Internet using a firewall is mandatory.